Will there be a second season of The Undoing?

 Will there be a season 2 of The Undoing?

-At the moment, it’s looking unlikely that The Undoing will return for season two – much to the disappointment of fans.
+At the moment, it’s uncertain whether The Undoing will return for season two, despite its critical and commercial success.

 The first season is a complete adaptation of the novel You Should Have Known by author Jean Hanff Korelitz, meaning there is no source material on which to base a follow-up.